 Exploration of Ancient World

+Exploring in the anceint world was quite a bit different than it is today.
+Nowadays you can simply buy cheap plane tickets and find yourself on other side of the planet in no-time.
 Famous explorers of the ancient world are Herodotus and Abu Al Hasan Al Masudi.
 They were both writers, historians and, you’re guessing, explorers.
 They gave us some of the best descriptions of the ancient world.
 And they’re quite extraordinary.
 Let’s get to know the first travelers by boat.

 Herodotus is one of the main sources of information when it comes to the ancient world.
 His writings are exceptional even for today’s standards.
 He is best known for his description of events because he wasn’t bothered so much with the actual facts as much as he wanted to transfer the emotion or atmosphere of the certain even to the reader.